 What do Eskimos eat?

-Have you ever lay awake at night wondering about the dietary contents of the native people of the arctic circle? of course you have, and now to help you get a good nights sleep here’s a list of the most common foods eaten by Eskimos.
-Please note that Eskimo is not the same as Inuit and there are also various other names for the native people of the far northern arctic circle.
-The word Eskimo is a blanket term given to all people who live this arctic lifestyle.
+Have you ever lay awake at night wondering about the dietary contents of the native people of the Arctic Circle?
+Of course you have, and now to help you get a good night’s sleep here’s a list of the most common foods eaten by Eskimos.
+Please note that Eskimo is not the same as Inuit and there are various other names for the native people of the far northern arctic circle.
+The word Eskimo is a blanket term invented by the US and given to all people who live this arctic lifestyle.

 Anyone living in such an extreme climate generally has access to the same foods, no matter which country they are in as the environment greatly restricts the crops they can grow, forcing them to turn to other sources.